reckoncrafter/runefox/README.md

 - Select the downloaded .zip file, or the [manifest.json](./manifest.json) file in the uncompressed folder

 :warning: This extension is a toy, and because it processes all available text, is very slow, and can easily take up to 15 seconds to convert a website.

+:heavy_plus_sign: The file [torunes.cpp](./torunes.cpp) is the original program I wrote that performs this operation on text from `stdin`.
+It's a simple script, so it just needs to be compiled with `g++`.